Skip to main content

 bad-unpacking

-An error caused by unpacking. e.g. attempting to unpack an iterable into the wrong number of variables.
+An error caused by unpacking, such as attempting to unpack a list, tuple, or iterable into the wrong number of variables.

 delete-error